bartekbp/bartekbp.github.io/README.md

 # bartekbp.github.io

-Use `next export` to package the website.
+Use `next export -o docs/` to package the website.